 Another new comer to the Office 365 family is Sway.
 The purpose of Sway is to convey concepts quickly, easily and clearly.
 Unlike PowerPoint, it is primarily for presenting ideas onscreen rather than to an audience.
 Tutorials, topic introductions and interactive reports are the sort of things to which it lends itself.
 Sway presentations are backed up to the cloud, and can be easily shared or embedded in websites.

-Office 365 Planner provides people a simple and highly visual way to organize teamwork.
-Planner makes it easy for teams to create new plans, organize and assign tasks, share files, chat about what is being working on, and get updates on progress.
-Planner might be used to manage a marketing event, brainstorm new product ideas, track a school project, prepare for a customer visit, or just organize teams more effectively.
+Office 365 Planner provides people a simple and highly visual way to organise teamwork.
+Planner makes it easy for teams to create new plans, organise and assign tasks, share files, chat about what is being working on, and get updates on progress.
+Planner might be used to manage a marketing event, brainstorm new product ideas, track a school project, prepare for a customer visit, or just organise teams more effectively.

 An easy way to connect data and create interactive dashboards, reports and datasets, Power BI helps business users access and analyse data in user-friendly formats.
 Power BI is designed to help business gain insights from their data, drawing information from disparate sources such as SQL, SharePoint, or even an Excel file.
 Power BI is a hybrid of on-premises and cloud components.

-Lastly (for the moment…) Office 365 Video is an intranet website portal where organizations can post and view videos.
-It's a streaming video service for the organization that's available with SharePoint Online in Office 365, and provides a place to share material such as executive communications, recordings of classes, meetings, presentations and training sessions.
+Lastly (for the moment…) Office 365 Video is an intranet website portal where organisations can post and view videos.
+It's a streaming video service for the organisation that's available with SharePoint Online in Office 365, and provides a place to share material such as executive communications, recordings of classes, meetings, presentations and training sessions.

 As you can see, Office 365 is now much more than Word, Excel, PowerPoint and Outlook, and going forward I am sure that it will continue to evolve.
 I hope that I have provided you with a bit of a taster here as to the function and feature set for this product.
 If you are seriously considering how you can take full advantage of your latest purchase, call and talk to one of our sales consultants at Sharing Minds to figure out how we can help you develop a road map for your organisation for the next twelve months.